 You will also very likely need a reliable source of income, as it is unlikely that you will be able to meet all of your needs from the land.
 Although you could develop the skills to make homestead supplies like soaps, clothes, shoes, and many other items, some things such as tools will need purchasing occasionally.

 Either way – it’s good to have a nest egg saved for a rainy day!
-What if a piece of farming equipment breaks – or your pantry items spoil unexpectedly over winter.
-A little bit of cash goes a far way when you’re in a homesteading pinch.
+What if a piece of farming equipment breaks – or your pantry items spoil unexpectedly over winter?
+A little bit of cash goes a long way when you’re in a homesteading pinch.

 Also – there aren’t many places where you can live without paying property tax, utilities – or other bills!